-Meet a few of the people behind Chicago’s many notable LGBTQ+ owned businesses — from the artistry of Leigh Gallery and the dynamic force that is Women and Children First to the diva deliciousness of Kit Kat Lounge & Supper Club and the fun-for-all watering hole Big Chicks.
+Meet a few of the people behind Chicago’s many notable LGBTQ+ owned businesses — from the dynamic force that is Women and Children First to the diva deliciousness of Kit Kat Lounge & Supper Club and the fun-for-all watering hole Big Chicks.

 Come as you are — you’ll fit right in here.